middlewaregruppen/deployment-kustomize-bootstrap/README.md

 You will be asked to provide the following information

 1. The OpenShift project name you want to bootstrap
-2. The OpenShify environment names for
+2. The OpenShift environment names for
    1. dev
    2. test
    3. prod